-The phrase ‘trout pout’ takes on new meaning at adventurous Taylor River Lodge, whose luxe cabins and lodges are perched right beside the trout-stuffed River Taylor, in Colorado’s Crested Butte.
-Prepare to literally get more bang for your buck here: the hotel’s generous all-inclusive rates include guided activities such as BB-gun shooting, white-water river-rafting, axe-throwing, hiking, biking and all your food and drink.
-We don’t normally give a shout-out to the minibars, but these are well worth mentioning, since they’re free to enjoy and stuffed with treats such as choc-coated pretzels, dried mangoes, coconut water and delicious wines.
-Explorers of all ages will fall hook, line and sinker for this fabulous fishy superstar.
+‘Trout pout’ takes on a whole new meaning at outdoorsy, adventurous Taylor River Lodge, whose luxe cabins and lodges are perched by the trout-stuffed River Taylor, 30 minutes' drive from Colorado’s Crested Butte.
+You get more bang for your buck here – literally: full-package rates include guided activities such as BB-gun shooting, axe-throwing, white-water river-rafting, hiking, biking and all your food and drink.
+We don’t normally give a shout-out to the minibars, but these are well worth mentioning, since they’re on the house and stuffed with treats such as choc-coated pretzels, dried mangoes, coconut water and delicious wine.
+Explorers of all ages will be bowled over.

 Eight, including six Queen Cabins (three of which have lofts with twin beds), and two family-sized suites with two bedrooms and a bunk room each.